 And that’s all we have for the best io games.
-If you enjoy simple, fun concepts executed on a low budget, there’s a good chance you’ll enjoy our best indie games on PC list.
+If you enjoy simple, fun concepts executed on a low budget, there’s a good chance you’ll enjoy our list of the best indie games on PC.
 Unlike the io games in our list, these indie games have been given more time to create standalone experiences that are well worth their asking price.
 Unable to download more games?
 Check out our best browser games list to check out some quality experiences.